phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 }
 ```

 The entry point of all binaries in Rust is the `main` function.
 While this function doesn't need a return type, we use the [`anyhow::Result`] type again as a simple way of dealing with errors.
 The implementation of the `main` method consists of two steps: building our kernel and creating the disk image.
 For the first step we define a new `build_kernel` function whose implementation we will create in the following.
-For the disk image creation we use the `create_disk_image` function we created in our `lib.rs`.
-Since cargo treats the `main.rs` and `lib.rs` as separate crates, we need to prefix the crate name `disk_image` in order to access it.
+For the disk image creation we use the `create_bootimage` function we created in our `lib.rs`.
+Since cargo treats the `main.rs` and `lib.rs` as separate crates, we need to prefix the crate name `bootimage` in order to access it.

 [`anyhow::Result`]: https://docs.rs/anyhow/1.0.33/anyhow/type.Result.html

 One new operation that we didn't see before are the `context` calls.
 This method is defined in the [`anyhow::Context`] trait and provides a way to add additional messages to errors, which are also printed out in case of an error.
-This way we can easily see whether an error occurred in `build_kernel` or `create_disk_image`.
+This way we can easily see whether an error occurred in `build_kernel` or `create_bootimage`.

 [`anyhow::Context`]: https://docs.rs/anyhow/1.0.33/anyhow/trait.Context.html